rafa-s09/UE4Intellisense-2019/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Important
-> This is a port of [Original Code](https://github.com/rxcompile/UE4Intellisense) posted by rxcompile, all credits go to their original creator.